thijsDieperink/strad-md-infra/README.md

      - Copy the workflow | `cp braneFiles/average/workflow.bs brane/average`
      - Move to the average folder | `cd brane/average` and investigate the content of the workflow.bs file
      - Run the workflow | `brane workflow run ./workflow.bs --remote`
+5. Congrats!!
+That was your first workflow with data from the worker node.
+As you can imagine, you can theoretically set up several worker node and create code that runs on both environments.
+You can even specifically assign specific execution to specific workers.
+6. In the next example we are going to look at a slightly more complicated example in which we will use two functions, arguments, an extra input variable and intermediate results

-## More advanced workflows | minmax w intermediate results
+## More advanced workflows | minmax w intermediate results (**not finished**)
 1. For this example we are going to write a workflow that calculates the min or max function from a list of numbers
 2. First, we will create, push and test a new package:
    - Create package files:
-     - Open the [controlVM] and make sure you are in the */strad-md-infra/brane* folder
+     - Open the [controlVM] and make sure you are in the */strad-md-infra* folder
-     - Create a folder for your new package | `mkdir average`
-     - Go to the strad-md-infra folder
-     - Run | `cp braneFiles/minmax/minmax.py brane/minmax`
-     - Run | `cp braneFiles/minmax/container.yml brane/minmax`
+     - Copy the entire minmax folder | `cp -r braneFiles/minmax brane/minmax`
-     - Go back to the average folder in the brane repo | `cd brane/minmax` and investigate the content of the minmax.py and container.yml file
+     - Go back to the minmax folder in the brane repo | `cd brane/minmax` and investigate the content of the minmax.py and container.yml file
-       - minmax.py:
-         - Stuff
-       - Container.yml:
-         - Stuff
    - Build package | `brane package build ./container.yml --init /usr/local/bin/branelet`
-   - Test package locally | `brane package test average`
+   - Test package locally | `brane package test minmax`
      - When you run the last command, you will first be asked to choose an argument, min or max (choose yourself), a column (choose 0) and a dataset.
 Look for numbers and press enter as hard as you can!
-3. Creating the workflow: - **not finished yet**
+3. Running the workflow:
+   - Now we will run workflow remotely using the workflow.bs file.
+First investigate this file and notice how the min and max function are called
+   - Run workflow | `brane workflow run ./workflow.bs --remote`
+4. If the previous workflow runs smoothly, we are going to switch up our output gears.
+That means, we are going to write the output of our workflow to a file, instead of to the command line.
-   - TBA
+   - **TBA**

 ## More advanced workflows | miniML
 1. **TBA**